-In preparation for writing your critical paper on one of the texts read in the course, students will write a proposal for their research project.
-The proposal should be 2-3 pages in length and should include a Works Cited section of at least 5 possible secondary sources.
-The proposal need to conform to the format provided in the MLA Handbook.
-The MLA handbook shows how to cite material and how to create a Works Cited page.
+In preparation for writing your critical paper on one of the young adult texts read in the course, students will write a proposal for their research project.
+The proposal should be 1-2 pages in length, and include a working title, and a Works Cited section with at least 5 possible secondary sources.
+The proposal needs to conform to the format provided in the MLA Handbook.
+The MLA Handbook shows how to cite material within papers and how to create a Works Cited page.
 Students are strongly encouraged to purchase a copy of the MLA Handbook, if they do not already own a copy.
+Students will provide a print coy of the proposal for their research paper to the instructor.